swisspost/gateleen/gateleen-performancetest/README_performancetest.md

 **Setup:**

 Taking values from real world applications, Gateleen should be able to server 42'000 requests over a duration of 15 minutes.
+The tests are configured to use 80% of this load.
 So the setup is set to:
-> 42'000 requests during 15 minute => 47 req/s.
+> 42'000 requests during 15 minute => 47 req/s * 80% = 38 req/s

 ### Scenario storageExpand
 **Description:**